jzvele/jzvele.github.io/index.md

 ## About Me

-My name is Josie and I am an ALIGN MSCS student expecting to graduate next year.
+My name is Josie and I am an ALIGN MSCS student expecting to graduate in 2024.
 I studied communication theory, English, and philosophy as an undergraduate student and I enjoy interdisciplinary research projects.

 ## About My Advisor